You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Which patents cover Losartan Potassium, and when can generic versions of Losartan Potassium launch?

-Losartan Potassium is a drug marketed by Aiping Pharm Inc, Alembic Pharms Ltd, Apotex, Apotex Corp, Aurobindo Pharma, Chartwell Rx, Granules, Hetero Labs Ltd V, Hikma, Hisun Pharm Hangzhou, Ipca Labs Ltd, Jubilant Cadista, Lupin Ltd, Macleods Pharms Ltd, Micro Labs, MSN, Mylan, Prinston Inc, Strides Pharma, Teva, Torrent Pharms, Unichem, Watson Labs, Zydus Pharms Usa Inc, and Teva Pharms. and is included in forty-one NDAs.
+Losartan Potassium is a drug marketed by Aiping Pharm Inc, Alembic Pharms Ltd, Apotex, Apotex Corp, Aurobindo Pharma, Chartwell Rx, Granules, Graviti Pharms, Hetero Labs Ltd V, Hikma, Hisun Pharm Hangzhou, Ipca Labs Ltd, Jubilant Cadista, Lupin Ltd, Macleods Pharms Ltd, Micro Labs, MSN, Mylan, Prinston Inc, Strides Pharma, Teva, Torrent Pharms, Unichem, Watson Labs, Zydus Pharms Usa Inc, and Teva Pharms. and is included in forty-two NDAs.

 The generic ingredient in LOSARTAN POTASSIUM is hydrochlorothiazide; losartan potassium.
 There are thirty-two drug master file entries for this compound.
 Twenty-eight suppliers are listed for this compound.
 Additional details are available on the hydrochlorothiazide; losartan potassium profile page.